Arden Jones: Career

 Jones began releasing music to SoundCloud in 2021 and had gained attention after his debut single, "Parallel Parking", went viral on TikTok and Spotify and had charted on Spotify's Viral 50 in Australia and New Zealand.
 The single later led him to find his manager on Instagram.

 Soon after the popularity of his single, Jones dropped out of college and moved to Los Angeles to focus on his music career.

 Atlantic Records signed with Jones in January after they found him on TikTok and had his demo finished in two weeks.

 Jones followed up "Parallel Parking" with "Roll the Dice" and "Rollercoaster".

 In February 2022, Jones released his first EP, "age tape 1", and went on to say that he would be releasing an EP on the first Thursday of every month and went on to release, "age tape 2" to "age tape 9" over March to October.

 On January 20, 2023, Jones was featured on American rapper Bankrol Hayden's single, "Can't Change For You", alongside American rapper charlieonnafriday.
 On March 22, 2023, Jones was featured on American singer-songwriter Felly's single, "Crying In Sunshine".

 In 2024, Jones was featured on rapper B-Lovee's single "Exhausted".

+In 2025, Jones continued releasing music, including the single "someone new".

+In January 2026, Jones released "think you're someone new", a collaboration with producer Ian Asher.
+The song became one of Jones's most successful releases, receiving tens of millions of streams on Spotify.